marius-jopen/sveltekit-prismic-theme/README.md

+CURRENTLY DOING SOME MAJOR CHANGES.
+So please don't use the theme right now.

 # Starting Theme for SvelteKit with Prismic, Tailwind, Netlify & Custom Built Components
 - This theme uses Sveltekit as JS-framework
 - Prismic as CMS